ClaudiaRojasSoto/Own_Enumerable/README.md

 # 📖 Create your own Enumerable <a name="about-project"></a>

 The purpose of this app is to learn how to use a module inside a class.
-For this, we have created a class called MyList and a module named MyEnumerable.
+For this we have created a class called MyList and a module named MyEnumerable.
 This module, MyEnumerable, has been implemented to include a subset of the functionality provided by Enumerable.

 ## 🛠 Built With <a name="built-with"></a>